wp-crm/wp-crm/Using-WooCommerce-Billing-and-Shipping-Fields.md

 Notice that I have not yet fixed the Title of the Shipping Postcode to make it human-readable.
 We must first create the new fields using the same exact naming convention as used by WooCommerce, save the settings, and then we can change the Titles to whatever we want.

-Below is a list of the User Meta fields that WooCommerce stores information in:
+Below is a list of the User Meta fields that WooCommerce stores information in.

+**Billing Information:**

 *   billing_first_name
 *   billing_last_name